Bonadan/API_test/README.md

 Copy the HTTP address(in my case, http://124.0.0.1:2000) into the browser.
 The browser should display the current time.

-I haven't tested the client script yet, but on the browser, it works, YEY!
+I haven't tested the client script yet, but it works on the browser.
+YEY!